 This article aims to describe the pros and cons of using a blockchain versus using a traditional relational database.
 Through understanding this article readers should be more informed as to when a blockchain would be an appropriate choice for an enterprise IT project and if its use is appropriate for a new coin/token project that investors are accessing.

-Let’s start by understanding what a relational database is, since this is today a far more common form of DB, with familiar names like MS SQL Server, Oracle and MySQL.
+Let’s start by understanding what a relational or traditonal database is, since this today is a far more common form of DB, with familiar names like MS SQL Server, Oracle and MySQL.
 Relational data bases have been around since the 80’s and are based on a client server architecture, this essentially means that the information is stored and managed on a central server system in one location.
 As we will see as we go through this article different architectures lend themselves to different properties and use cases.
 First lets look at some of the characteristics of a relational DB and then we will examine the key characteristics of a blockchain later in the article.

 With a centralised database performance should be quick since the data only needs to be written once to the central location and the system can be run on custom designed equipment that ensures optimum performance from the infrastructure.
 The system can also be scaled in a linear fashion with additional CPU, memory etc, more resources equals greater performance.

 Information only needs to be stored once to the central DB, increasing the efficiency of the write time and minimising the storage capacity requirements.

 Access to the DB is granted by permissions set by the owner of the centralized system.
 These permissions control who can access and modify the DB.
 This allows a granular role based model with users granted the minimum level of privileges required to complete their job.
 The system administrators must be entirely trusted since they have complete control over the system and are able to amend records or take down the database should they wish to do so.

 The DB has a single point of attack so must not only be protected by access permissions but also by security in depth through anti-virus, firewalls etc.